 Your STD benefit starts when your sick leave is depleted OR the wait period is satisfied, whichever is later.
-If an employee is eligible and enrolls timely, the employee will be able to apply for coverage without providing Evidence of Insurability.
 After the initial enrollment period, eligible employees may apply for coverage under another option only during an approved scheduled enrollment period.
 However, any change in coverage will then require medical underwriting and written approval by American United Life Insurance Company® (AUL).

-Certain disabilities are not covered if the cause of the disability is traceable to a condition existing prior to the insured's effective date of coverage.
+\Certain disabilities are not covered if the cause of the disability is traceable to a condition existing prior to the insured's effective date of coverage.
 A pre-existing condition is any condition for which a person has done any of the following at any time during the period of time as stated in the policy: 1) received medical treatment or consultation; 2) taken or were prescribed drugs or medicine; or 3) received care or services, including diagnostic measures.
 Insureds must also be treatment-free for a time-frame specified in some contracts following the individual effective date of coverage.